nuclio/nuclio/docs/tasks/deploying-functions.md

 If you wish to expose your function externally, for example, to be able to run `nuctl invoke` from outside the Kubernetes network, you can do so in one of 2 ways during deployment, both controlled via the [HTTP trigger spec](/docs/reference/triggers/http.md):
 1. Configure the function with a reachable [HTTP ingress](/docs/reference/triggers/http.md#attributes.ingresses).
 For this to work you'll need to install an ingress controller on your cluster.
-See [function ingress doc](/docs/concepts/k8s/function-ingress.md) for more details.
+See [function ingress document](/docs/concepts/k8s/function-ingress.md) for more details.
 2. Configure the function to use [serviceType](/docs/reference/triggers/http.md#attributes.serviceType) of type `nodePort`.

-If you are deploying the function using [nuctl](/docs/reference/nuctl/nuctl.md) CLI, you can also configure a `NodePort` easily by using the
+If you are deploying the function using [nuctl](/docs/reference/nuctl/nuctl.md) CLI, you can also configure a `nodePort` easily by using the
 `--http-trigger-service-type=nodePort` CLI arg.

 <a id="whats-next"></a>